baumannlab/TARPON/README.md

 To include a restriction digest analysis use the paramter --restriction_digest_analysis with a comma separated list of cut sites.
 For example searching for EcoRV and EcoRI cut sites.

     nextflow run main.nf --input ./test_data/simplex_test.duplex.bam --capture_probe_sequence ATGCTACGATCA --outdir ./simplex_test --restriction_digest_analysis GATATC,GAATTC

+### Using Singularity

+To use singularity for managing containers instead of Docker, you can add the `-profile singularity` flag to your command:

+    nextflow run main.nf -profile singularity --input ./test_data/simplex_test.duplex.bam --capture_probe_sequence ATGCTACGATCA --outdir ./simplex_test

 ## [Additional Help and Information](#help)